Where recycling goes

 In Suffolk, mixed recycling is collected by your council and is taken to the Materials Recycling Facility (MRF) at Great Blakenham in Suffolk, for separation and baling.

 What happens at the MRF?

 The next stage of the process is done by hand.
-Line pickers are responsible for removing larger unwanted items of unrecyclable waste (such as plastic bags, whole wheelie bins and dead animals!) by hand from the first conveyor belt.
-Further items of contaminating material (such as glass) are removed by hand from further conveyor belts by a team of up to 20 line pickers.
+Line pickers are responsible for removing larger unwanted items of unrecyclable waste (such as black sack rubbish, glass, food and even nappies!) by hand from the first conveyor belt.
+Further items of contaminating material are removed by hand from further conveyor belts by a team of line pickers.

 Once unwanted items have been removed during the ‘manual’ stage the mixed materials are mechanically separated into different types.

 A high-speed conveyor belt separates lighter items such as paper from plastic containers and cans.
-Cans are pulled out and separated from the plastic items by magnets.
+Cans are pulled out and separated from the plastic items by magnets and eddy currents.

 Each of the separated material types are collected in different loading bays for compacting and baled for transportation to reprocessing companies, where they can be made into new products!

 This video shows an overview of Suffolk's Materials Recycling Facility (MRF) and the processes that take place here.